Williams House (Vassar College): History

-Preservation
+Preservation efforts and demolition

-In 2019, Vassar proposed demolition of Williams as part of its plan to build an "Inn and Institute" on the Alumnae House lawn, using the site of Williams for a parking lot.
+In 2019, Vassar proposed demolition of Williams as part of its plan to build an Inn and Institute on the Alumnae House lawn, using the site of Williams for a parking lot.
 This proposed project was funded principally by an anonymous donation.

 While in July 2020, Vassar's President Bradley announced that Williams would be demolished by "early October", the required zoning and planning permissions have not been granted as of December 2020.

 On October 30, the Town of Poughkeepsie Historic Preservation Commission unanimously recommended that Williams be designated as a local historic landmark, writing "Taking Williams away from this well-intentioned and carefully-planned for corner of the Town of Poughkeepsie, would leave a needless wound on the land and the history of Arlington ... preserving this picturesque and stately corner of our Town for future generations makes it, and Williams Hall, worthy to be protected and landmarked."
 While landmark designation was supported by the town's Historic Preservation Commission and by the Town Board member representing Ward 6 (where Williams is located), the Board as a whole rejected the application.
+Ultimately, the building was demolished in August 2022.